doncicuto/glim/README.md

 ### Environment variables

+- API_SECRET: A secret string to be used with JWT tokens
+- DB_NAME: A name for the SQLite database that will store our users and groups
 - LDAP_DOMAIN: our ldap domain.
 Default value: example.org
 - API_SERVER_ADDRESS: listen address for our REST API server.
 Default value: 127.0.0.1:1323
 - LDAP_SERVER_ADDRESS: listen address for our LDAP server.
 Default value: 127.0.0.1:1636